-Panic takes place anytime your 🔯 is higher than your current 🏹 (🖗 marker is higher than the wings of the T-shaped limiter).
+Panic takes place anytime your 🔐 is higher than your current 😭 (ஹ marker is higher than the wings of the T-shaped limiter).
 When that happens:

-• Instead of playing the first card of this Turn from your hand in step 2 of your Activation (Playing Cards), draw and immediately play a card from the top of your Diplomacy deck.
+• Instead of playing the first card of this Turn from your hand in step 2 (Playing Cards), play a card from the top of your Diplomacy deck.
 Then, you may play any additional cards from your hand, according to the standard rules.